tycho01/react-storybook/docs/api.md

 # API

-You can configure React Storybook in different ways.
+You can configure Ng2 Storybook in different ways.
 We'll discuss them here.

 ## TOC